kianinsilico/DRD_2025_Project/COLLABORATORS_GUIDE.md

 Welcome to the **DRD 2025 Project**!
 This guide will help you get started with Git, GitHub, and our R project structure — even if you've never used Git before.

-> 🧠 Target audience: Bioinformatics students at UNIBO with little/no Git experience

 ---

 ## ✅ 1.
 Clone the Repository (One-Time Setup)